biolab/orange-hugo/content/blog/2023/2023-10-24-dask-all-folks.md

     domain.create_dataset('attributes_args', data=attributes_args)
 ```

 That's it!
 Now you can create your own `.hdf5` datasets and start processing them in Orange.
+Remember, you will need the experimental Orange version from the *dask* branch: [see installation instructions](https://github.com/biolab/orange3/wiki/Orange-with-Dask).